 FHODS is a charity, and as such has trustees.
 It’s the charity that owns the building too.
 Mike and Val sit on the board and are heavily involved in the productions from directing through to making the tea.
 “FHODS started in 1902 and productions only paused during the war years.
 Up until the 1960s the company performed across Folkestone in various different venues.
 We bought The Little Theatre in Sandgate, and were there until 2007.
 The small theatre didn’t allow us to put on big pantos and musicals.
 We wanted something that would control our destiny.
 The Garrison Church came up for sale and a massive effort was put in to converting it to the theatre it is today.”
 Mike enthuses.

 Val joins in “The number of people coming to watch our performances are increasing.
 We’ve had our largest audiences this year.”

 License to show

 Each performance of a show is governed by a license, and these licenses aren’t available all the time.
-The team at FHODS and the Tower Theatre are always on the look out for what’s coming on offer and have been successful in getting a license to put on Sunset Boulevard in September 2020.
+The team at FHODS and the Tower Theatre are always on the look out for what’s coming on offer and have been successful in getting a license to put on Sunset Boulevard in later in 2020.

 Photo credit: Dave Shackle